VIII · Implementation Partners

 Q.02Award design?

-Q.03The 2028 pavilion mechanism?
+Q.03The 2028 pavilion commitment?

-What audit trail does the Expo authority require to ensure the cost-of-non-service index reflects genuine data, not government-reported numbers?
+What audit trail does the Expo authority require to ensure the index reflects genuine data, not government-reported numbers?

 The operating roster